SigmaHQ/sigma-specification/sigmahq/sigmahq_title_rule.md

 The point of a description is to explain the alert in a meaningful way.

-The title does not need to use the terms "Detect", "Detection" or "Detection".
+The title does not need to use the terms "Detect" or "Detection".
+It doesn't have to be a sentence.
+A keyword style increases the information density.

 We use a simple formula to describe the alert.
 Example: